POLAR-fhiR/fhircrackr/docs/README.md

 # fhiR
 fhiR is a package that conveniently downloads fhir resources in xml format and converts them to R data frames.
 It uses fhir-search to download bundles from a fhir server, provides functions to save and read xml-files containing such bundles and allows flattening the bundles to data.frames using XPath expressions.

+You can download the development version using `devtools::install_github("POLAR-fhiR/fhiR")`.

 ## Prerequisites
 For the moment, this package focuses mostly on downloading and flattening resources from a fhir server.
 This requires some prerequisites: